 On or around 28 October 2010, 114 articles of data were posted on the Internet.
-In addition to numerous data regarding countermeasures against international terrorism, including a document marked "Outline for Reinforcing Reality Assessments" dated 10 September 2007 (see Attachment 1-1 for a sample), the Data contained A4- sized pages resembling résumés (hereinafter referred to as "Résumés-like Page," see Attachment 1-2 for a sample) with the nationality, birthplace, name, gender, date of birth (age), current address, place of employment and vehicle for each of the plaintiffs.
-It also included information such as their date of entry, passport number and issue date, residence status, address at home country, duration of residence, registry date, municipality of residence and registration number listed under the heading "Entry and Residence Related"; their history regarding residence address, schooling and employment in Japan under "History of Addresses, Schooling and Employment"; as well as e.g. height, build, and the presence or absence of hair, beard, or eyeglasses under "Physical Characteristics"; names, dates of birth, employers and addresses of family members, under "Familial Relationships and Acquaintances"; the name of a mosque a person attended, under "Comings and Goings at Mosque"; and for some, the type, date obtained and number for their licenses under "Licenses"; date of arrest, offence, station of arrest and outcome under "Criminal Information"; as well as sections titled "Suspicions", "Response Status and Policy", "Affiliated Organisations", "Status, Positions and Roles etc.", "Visited and Frequented Locations", and "Summary of Behavioural Patterns".
-Some Résumés-like Pages contain religiously sensitive information such as participation in religious ceremonies or instructional activities (Page 5 of Attachment 2).
+In addition to numerous data regarding countermeasures against international terrorism (see Appendix1 to Appendix9), the Data contained A4- sized pages resembling résumés (hereinafter referred to as "Résumés-like Page," see Appendix7 for a sample) with the nationality, birthplace, name, gender, date of birth (age), current address, place of employment and vehicle for each of the plaintiffs.
+It also included information such as their date of entry, passport number and issue date, residence status, address at home country, duration of residence, registry date, municipality of residence and registration number listed under the heading "Entry and Residence Related"; their history regarding residence address, schooling and employment in Japan under "History of Addresses, Schooling and Employment"; as well as e.g. height, build, and the presence or absence of hair, beard, or eyeglasses under "Physical Characteristics"; names, dates of birth, employers and addresses of family members, under "Familial Relationships and Acquaintances"; the name of a mosque a person attended, under "Comings and Goings at Mosque"; and for some, the type, date obtained and number for their licenses under "Licenses'; date of arrest, offence, station of arrest and outcome under "Criminal Information"; as well as sections titled "Suspicions", "Response Status and Policy", "Affiliated Organisations", "Status, Positions and Roles etc.", "Visited and Frequented Locations", and "Summary of Behavioural Patterns".
+Some Résumés-like Pages contain religiously sensitive information such as participation in religious ceremonies or instructional activities (see page 5 of the Appendix10).

 For some Muslims, instead of Résumés-like Page, other type of documents were made, in which nationality, name, date of birth, passport number, residence status, employer and its address, place of birth, address at home country, address in Japan, mobile and home telephone numbers, family, entry and departure history in Japan and accessed mosques were recorded as "1 Particulars of Identity", together with a specific and detailed account of exchanges and friendship with a particular Muslim individual under "2 Information on Suspicions."
-See Attachment 1-3 for a sample.
-Religiously sensitive information such as passion for missionary activities was described in the document for some Muslims (Page 6 of the Attachment 2).
+See Appendix8 for a sample.
+Religiously sensitive information such as passion for missionary activities was in the document for some Muslims (page 6 of the Appendix10).

-In addition, some of the information gathered by the police is shared by foreign agencies such as the FBI in the United States (see Attachment 1-4).
+In addition, some of the information gathered by the police is shared by foreign agencies such as the FBI in the United States (see Appendix9).

-(2) Police's Surveillance and Information Gathering Activities Targeting Muslims
+(2) Police's Surveillance and Information Gathering Activities Targeting Muslims and People from OIC Member Countries

 Leaked articles revealed that the police department in Japan, such as the Metropolitan Police Department, which serves as the police force for metropolitan Tokyo, had systematically and extensively monitored Muslims in Japan under the guidance of the National Police Agency, and collected and stored personal data obtained from such monitoring.
+In conducting surveillance and information gathering activities against Muslims, the Police have used nationality of OIC member countries as the first criteria.
+If a person is from OIC member countries, the person will be the target of surveillance without any connection to wrongdoing (see Appendix1 to Appendix3).

-According to the leaked articles, the Metropolitan Police Department and the National Police Agency had, as of 31 May 2008, assessed and digitalized the personal information of "roughly 12,677 individuals" equaling "roughly 89% of the 14,254 foreign nationals from Muslim countries registered in Tokyo".
+According to the leaked articles, the Tokyo Metropolitan Police Department and the National Police Agency had, as of 31 May 2008, assessed and digitalized the personal information of "roughly 12,677 individuals" equaling "roughly 89% of the 14,254 foreign nationals from Muslim countries registered in Tokyo".
 And later, by the Hokkaido Toya Lake Summit convened July of that year, the same agencies had "profiled roughly 72,000 individuals from OIC (Organisation of the Islamic Conference) countries (assessment rate of 98%)."
+See Appendix3.